shawnw/curious-coroutines-in-tcl/slide_notes.md

 `trampoline.tcl` is an example using `yieldto` to transfer control to another subroutine that itself returns a new coroutine.

+#### Slides 176 through 183 - An Implementation

+That's overkill for the purpose of `tclos8.tcl` and `echoserver.tcl`, though, which are much simpler than `pyos8.py` - there were no changes made to the Task and Scheduler classes to add support for functions that themselves yield back to the scheduler when called from a task.

 ### Part 9